 Using ice packs, or cryotherapy, is one of the most common modalities for tendinosis.
 Many physical therapists suggest that you use ice following your exercises or whenever you need some pain reduction during the day.
 Don't use it just prior to your exercises.
-It's hard to say if ice has any long-term beneficial effect on tendinosis, but it can be an excellent form of pain control that has no negative side effects (as long as you take care not to get "ice burn" from too much ice).
+It's hard to say if ice has any long-term beneficial effect on tendinosis, but it can be an excellent form of pain control (as long as you take care not to get "ice burn" from too much ice).

 Non-steroidal anti-inflammatories would not be expected to help tendinosis since it is an injury of chronic degeneration, not inflammation.
 Studies show that NSAIDs can actually impede the healing process, which is the last thing needed with tendinosis.
 Long-term use of NSAIDs for tendinosis is not a good idea, though they can possibly be helpful in the initial phase.
 For more information, see “Histopathology of Common Tendinopathies” (part 4.1) and The Tendinitis Myth.

 - Braces, Supports, and Orthotics

 Braces are often used for the wrist, elbow, knee, and ankle.
 Some people find that braces can add stability and support during activity.
 Braces should not be worn all the time because you can lose strength and flexibility, but they can be helpful if worn part-time.
 Sometimes carpal tunnel syndrome patients like to sleep with wrist braces to avoid getting into positions that cause numbness while sleeping.
 Ask your doctor or physical therapist if braces or supports might help you.
 If you try them, take care not to become too dependent on them.

 Orthotics in your shoes can be very helpful if you have a structural imbalance that requires them.
 Check with a reputable podiatrist or sports doctor, and test the orthotics very gradually and cautiously (sudden changes in your position can make your injury worse).

 - Technique Correction and Ergonomic Correction